 Our mission is to accurately assess property and provide prompt and courteous help to the public.
-We collect all property tax data and maintain records of property ownership in Boston.
-We're also in charge of tax billing for motor vehicle excise and boat excise taxes.
+We determine the value of property in Boston for the purpose of taxation.

 Property owners can file an abatement application if they believe their property is:

 Applications may be filed after the third-quarter bills are issued in late December 2022.
 The Fiscal Year 2023 abatement application filing deadline was February 1, 2023.